OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 - [ ] Accessibility requirements identified, or N/A. (Feature owner and [Accessibility focal point](https://github.com/orgs/OpenLiberty/teams/accessibility-approvers))
 - [ ] ID requirements identified, or N/A. (Feature owner and [ID focal point](https://github.com/orgs/OpenLiberty/teams/id-approvers))
    - Refer to [Documenting Open Liberty](https://github.com/OpenLiberty/open-liberty/wiki/Documenting-Open-Liberty).
-   - Feature Owner adds label `ID Required`, if non-trivial documentation needs to be created by the ID team.
+   - Feature owner adds label `ID Required`, if non-trivial documentation needs to be created by the ID team.
    - ID adds label `ID Required - Trivial`, if no design will be performed and only trivial ID updates are needed.
 - [ ] Serviceability requirements identified, or N/A. (Feature owner and [Serviceability focal point](https://github.com/orgs/OpenLiberty/teams/serviceability-approvers))
 - [ ] SVT requirements identified, or N/A. (Feature owner and [SVT focal point](https://github.com/orgs/OpenLiberty/teams/svt-approvers))